-Your doctor tells you to stay away from deep-fried stuff, dairy, and basically all your favorite treats.
+If you’ve been advised to steer clear of deep-fried stuff, dairy, and basically all your favorite treats, fear not.

-This collection has an array of delectable recipes, from light salads to hearty casseroles and everything in between.
+This collection has an array of delectable dishes, from light salads and hearty casseroles to low-sodium chicken recipes.

 This vegetarian pot pie is low in cholesterol, yet high in flavor.